wenyingxin/Rubix/docs/react/introduce.en-US.md

 ---
 order: 0
-title: Ant Design of React
+title: Rubix Design of React
 ---

 We supply a react implementation `antd` following Ant Design specification, which designed to help developing RIA such as dashboards or other enterprise-like complex UI needs.